 Special thanks to Marvel, Disney and ABC for sending me on this all expense paid trip to cover THOR RAGNAROK, “The Mayor” on ABC, CARS 3 Blu-Ray release, Disney Junior’s “Vampirina” and littleBits’ STAR WARS Droid Inventor Kits.
 All opinions are my own.
-There are affiliate links in this blog post.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Last week I had the privilege of attending the world premiere of Marvel’s newest film THOR: RAGNAROK.
 You can read all about my red carpet experience over here.
 I’m assuming that you’re here because you want to know the age old question when it comes to a fun movie that seems to be everywhere: Can my child watch THOR: RAGNAROK?
 The advertisements and merchandise are everywhere.
 Soon November 3rd (when you can see THOR: RAGNAROK in theaters everywhere) will arrive and little Johnny and Julie will start begging to go to the movies.
 So can my child see THOR: RAGNAROK when it opens on November 3rd?
 Let’s take a look.